 Common Types of Nursing Home Injuries

 Our elderly are especially vulnerable because they may be unable to vocalize when something is wrong.
-Know the most common kinds of elder injuries:
+It is important to know about the most common kinds of elder injuries:

 - Medication errors.
 Overdosing or prescribing the wrong kinds of medications can greatly decrease one’s quality of life.

 - Falls or head injuries.
-As we age, our bodies become weaker and we become injured more easily.
+As we age, our bodies become weaker and we are more easily injured.
 A simple fall can lead to broken bones and permanent consequences.

-- Bed sores.
+- Bed sores – also called Decubitus Ulcers.
 Elderly persons who cannot get out of bed must be moved often to avoid the development of painful ulcers.
 Neglecting to do so can result in serious injury.

 - Malnutrition and dehydration.
 Make sure your loved one has adequate access to quality food and water (or feeding tubes, if necessary).
 Watch for evidence of dry lips or weight loss.